hunter-teacher-cert/csci70300-summer-2021/daily/README.md

   - Heapsort Folder: ds/heap

 	Write an implementation of the heapsort algorithm.
+  - Other ideas (you'll have to research these on your own)
+    - Markov chain text generators
+    - n-queens
+    - Priority queue
+    - Anything else you come up with that makes use of or extends our data structures

 ## Day 0 - July 9
 ### Class intro